docker/compose/docs/yml.md

 ### environment

 Add environment variables.
-You can use either an array or a dictionary.
+You can use either a dictionary or an array.
+Enclose boolean variables in quotes to prevent them being parsed into True/False (capitalized) when using a dictionary.

 Environment variables with only a key are resolved to their values on the machine Compose is running on, which can be helpful for secret or host-specific values.

     environment:
       RACK_ENV: development
+      SMTP_ENABLED: 'true'
       SESSION_SECRET:

     environment:
       - RACK_ENV=development
+      - SMTP_ENABLED=true
       - SESSION_SECRET

 ### env_file